apache/incubator-devlake-website/docs/Plugins/webhook.md

 When you create an Incoming Webhook within DevLake, DevLake generates a unique URL.
 You can post JSON payloads to this URL to push data to DevLake.

-As of v0.14.0, users can push incidents and deployments data required by DORA metrics to DevLake via Incoming Webhook.
+As of v0.14.0, users can push incidents and deployments data required by DORA metrics to DevLake via Incoming Webhooks.

 ## Creating webhooks in DevLake

 ### Add a new webhook
-To add a new webhook, go to "Data Connections" page in config-ui and select "Issue/Deployment Incoming/Webhook".
+To add a new webhook, go to the "Data Connections" page in config-ui and select "Issue/Deployment Incoming/Webhook".
 ![image](https://user-images.githubusercontent.com/3294100/191309840-460fbc9c-15a1-4b12-a510-9ed5ccd8f2b0.png)

 We recommand that you give your webhook connection a unique name so that you can identify and manage where you have used it later.

-After clicking on "Generate POST URL", you will find four webhook URLs.
-Copy the ones that suits your usage into your CI or issue tracking systems.
+After clicking on the "Generate POST URL" button, you will find four webhook URLs.
+Copy the ones that suit your usage into your CI or issue tracking systems.
 You can always come back to the webhook page to copy the URLs later on.

 ![image](https://user-images.githubusercontent.com/3294100/191400110-327c153f-b236-47e3-88cc-85bf8fcae310.png)